 |

-| Editorial Review | Indiana Building Systems produces above average modular homes.
+Editorial Review | Indiana Building Systems produced average modular homes.
 This is a good option for all Midwest home buyers.
-They are part of the large IBS network and have a long reputation of quality construction.
+They are part of a large network and have a long reputation of quality construction.
 Our mystery shopper had an average time dealing with their customer service.
 We would recommend that you contact them to learn more about Indiana Building Systems and make your own decision.
 They are worth a consideration. |

-| Mystery Shopper Rating |
+Mystery Homebuyer Rating |

 |